jlhonora/mspgcc-install/README.md

 Script to install [mspgcc](http://mspgcc.sourceforge.net/) (C compiler for [msp430](http://www.ti.com/msp430) microcontrollers) in Ubuntu.
 It installs the LTS (Long Term Support) version of the compiler, which is the most up-to-date version.
 Currently, this is LTS 20120406.

-To install got to the terminal app and run:
+To install got to the Terminal app (console) and run:

     $ git clone https://github.com/jlhonora/mspgcc-install.git
     $ cd mspgcc-install
     $ chmod +x install-all